pyeventsourcing/eventsourcing/docs/topics/user_guide/cassandra.rst

 Run the code
 ------------

-The example application can be used in the same way as before.
+The application can be used to create, read, update, and delete entities in Cassandra.

 .. code:: python